TechnologyClassroom/SetupNotes/os/GNULinux/arch.md

 # Arch Linux

-Arch has a steep learning curve for users that are new to GNU/Linux.
+Arch is known for a steep learning curve for users that are new to GNU/Linux.
+This is not entirely the case anymore, but it does come with it's own set of challenges.
 I would only suggest using Arch if you have used GNU/Linux as your primary operating system for at least 6 months.
-After the arduous installation is complete, the system is very nice to use.
+After the installation is complete, the system is very nice to use.

+What makes Arch uniquely different is that most of the software comes unmodified directly from the upstream developers.
+This is in stark contrast to stable distributions such as Debian stable, Ubuntu LTS, CentOS, and Red Hat Enterprise Linux who may simultaneously maintain several versions of packages for up to ten years.

 [Arch webpage](https://www.archlinux.org/)